danforthcenter/plantcv/docs/print_results.md

 **returns** none

 - **Parameters:**
-    - filename- desired name of results text file
+    - filename- Name of results text file
 - **Context:**
     - Print out a result file containing all measurements recorded by functions included in the pipeline for each image processed.